- What Do You Mean by 'legal'?

 On October 17, 2018 Canada made history when its federal Cannabis Act went into effect, making Canada the second country in the world, after Uruguay, to formally legalize recreational use of the plant.

-While several countries and states have decriminalized possession and use of marijuana, legalization allows for the government to tax legally produced cannabis and regulate its use as well as its supply chain.
+While several countries and states have decriminalized possession and use of marijuana, we need to consider marijuana legalization pros and cons and what they mean for our economy.
+Legalization allows for the government to tax legally produced cannabis and regulate its use as well as its supply chain.
 With the new legislation, adults in Canada who are of legal age (depending on the province or territory), will now be able to legally:

 - Purchase limited amounts of fresh cannabis, dried cannabis, cannabis oil, cannabis seeds, or cannabis plants from retailers authorized by the provinces and territories;